How to get from Kanchanaburi to Bangkok to train

 Route map and details

-Note that an Excursion train (weekends and public holidays only) terminates at Bangkok’s Hualamphong Station instead.
+Note that an Excursion train (weekends and public holidays only) runs to and from Bangkok’s Hualamphong Station instead.

 Kanchanaburi is located on the Nam Tok line, which is a branch of the main Southern Line.
-140km from Bangkok, Kanchanaburi is where most of the tourist infrastructure in the area is located but many tourists choose to travel from River Kwai Bridge Station, which is directly adjacent to the bridge itself.
+140km from Bangkok, Kanchanaburi is where most of the tourist infrastructure in the area is located but many tourists choose to travel from River Kwai Bridge Station (written as Saphan Kwae Yai in timetables), which is directly adjacent to the bridge itself.

 Trains on this line originate in Nam Tok, two hours from Kanchanaburi deep in the Thai countryside.
-If you have the time, travelling the whole length of the line is a fantastic experience and passes through some incredible scenery (and crosses a viaduct).
+If you have the time, travelling the whole length of the line is a fantastic experience and passes through some incredible scenery (and crosses the impressive 1940s Wang Pho wooden viaduct, also known as Tham Krasae Railway Bridge).

 Timetables